 - Connect with others

 Be of Value to Society

 And let your customers be a part of that value.
-More than half of consumers, worldwide, will pay more for products or services from the brands that are aligned with their values.
+According to a Nielsen study, more than half of consumers, worldwide, will pay more for products or services from the brands that are aligned with their values.
 Whether it is the environment and sustainability or social awareness and dedication to a cause, consumers are more passionate about the brands that advocate their passions.

 You don’t have to take up a set cause to inspire your ‘super promoters.’
 Simply speaking out or becoming involved as issues arise can show consumers how much your brand cares.
 More importantly, you’re giving your brand advocates a good reason to talk about your company.

 Stumptown Coffee Roasters is one of numerous companies who stepped up to help raise money for the Hurricane Harvey Relief Fund.
 Not only are acts like this socially responsible but they also give consumers a huge incentive to take thirty seconds to share a post on social media.